Accurate Models of NVIDIA Tensor Cores: Multi-Word Algorithms for Emulating High-Precision GEMM on Tensor Cores Models

 Multi-word arithmetic is a technique of emulating high-precision matrix multiplication with low precision tensor cores.
 It consists of splitting high-precision input matrices into several low-precision matrices, multiplying them with tensor cores, and adding up the products either in tensor cores or the CUDA cores.
-In order to demonstrate how one may use the \textsc{Matlab} tensor core models, we have reproduced the experiments of Mary and Mikaitis~\cite[Sec.~5]{mami25} on them.
+In order to demonstrate how one may use the Matlab tensor core models, we have reproduced the experiments of Mary and Mikaitis~\cite[Sec.~5]{mami25} via several different models.
+We refer the readers to \cite{mami25} for a full description of the algorithms.

-Figure~\ref{fig:multi-word0} shows the norm-wise errors, where $\lVert\cdot\rVert_{\infty}$ is the infinity norm of a matrix, on five different tensor core models (V100, A100, the H100 which also covers H200 and the B200, L40S, and a custom variant of the B200 which uses round to nearest instead of bit truncation) with the input format set to fp8, fp16 and bf16, and the output format set to fp32.
-The number of words, which defines how accurate the emulation will be, is shown at the top of each of the sub-figures.
+Figures~\ref{fig:multi-word0}--\ref{fig:multi-word2} show the norm-wise errors, where $\lVert\cdot\rVert_{\infty}$ is the infinity norm of a matrix, on five different tensor core models (V100, A100, the H100 which also covers H200 and the B200, L40S, and a custom variant of the B200 which uses round to nearest instead of bit truncation) with the input format set to fp8, fp16 and bf16, and the output format set to fp32.
+The number of words, which defines how accurate the emulation is, is shown at the top of each of the sub-figures.

 The modified B200 model has rounding to nearest instead of bit truncation---this is applied when an internal accumulator is rounded to the output format, not on the alignments of significands, which are still truncated as in the standard B200 tensor core model.